sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 The `setupFilesAfterEnv` option tells Jest to load `jest-dom` matchers and the location of our setup file.

+**Tip:** two ESLint plugins [eslint-plugin-testing-library](https://github.com/testing-library/eslint-plugin-testing-library) and [eslint-plugin-jest-dom](https://github.com/testing-library/eslint-plugin-jest-dom) helps to avoid common mistakes when using Testing Library.
+Many of their rules are fixable.

 ### Creating our first test

 The best location for a test is close to the source code.
 For example, if we have a component at `src/components/Button.js`, a test for this component could be at `src/components/__tests__/Button.spec.js`.
 Jest will find and run this file automatically.